 They say the neon lights are bright on Broadway – and a Broadway show is the perfect compliment to any trip to the Big Apple.
-The ins and outs of Broadway can be a little confusing for first-timers, but don’t worry!
+With Broadway set to return this September, it’s time to brush up on the ins and outs of the Great White Way.
 These New York City theater tips can help you find affordable tickets, discern the best seats in the house and figure out theater etiquette.

 “God, I hope I get it!
 I hope I get it!” – A Chorus Line

 Other than distance, the main barrier to entry on Broadway is cost.
 Sure, ticket scalping inflates the prices drastically – but even buying tickets straight from the theater itself can stress your wallet.
 Here’s some theater tips on how you can get more affordable tickets to Broadway shows.

 TDF, or the Theatre Development Fund, operates a few “TKTS” booths throughout the city.
 At these booths you can purchase same-day discounted tickets for Broadway and off-Broadway shows.
 You can spot the TKTS booth in Times Square by the iconic red steps that serve as its roof.

 You won’t be able to find mega-blockbusters like Hamilton or The Book of Mormon at a TKTS booth (since shows like these don’t have any extra tickets laying around).
 I’ve used TKTS for most of my theater-going life, and their generous discounts have enabled me to see many of my favorite Broadway shows.
 If you’re not in the mood for a musical, make sure to take advantage of the Times Square TKTS’s much shorter “express” line for plays.

 You can also save on theater tickets with AAA Discounts.